 A company writes history

 The average age of German companies is around 18 years, according to estimations by the credit rating agency Creditreform.
 Only nearly 1.5 percent reach more than 100 years of age.
-PFW Aerospace GmbH is one of these special companies who, for over a century, have defied crises, wars, changes in their own markets and sometimes even errors caused by their own fault.
+PFW Aerospace GmbH is one of these special companies who, for over a century, have defied crises, wars and changes in their own markets.

 Very rarely do such a great age and global leadership come together.
 Simply because a great number of years often doesn’t have much in particular to do with technological leadership.
 Breweries, wineries or guest houses are amongst the oldest companies.
 PFW is one of the few exceptions from the production industry here: founded in 1913, the company is still on the market today – and, with some of its products, is even the only qualified supplier in the world.